bgctw/REddyProc/vignettes/uStarCases.md

 Scenarios across distribution of u\* threshold estimate
 -------------------------------------------------------

-Chossing a different u\* threshold effects filtering and the subsequent processing steps of gap-filling, and flux-partitioning.
+Choosing a different u\* threshold effects filtering and the subsequent processing steps of gap-filling, and flux-partitioning.
 In order to quantify the uncertainty due to not exactly knowing the u\* threshold, these processing steps should be repeated for different threshold